BabyPulmo/docs/submission/qa-prep.md

 # Q3 — “How is this different from Hyfe or Sonde?”

-Most competitors focus on adult respiratory monitoring in high-income markets.
+Most competitors focus on adult respiratory monitoring in high-income healthcare markets and usually depend on standalone smartphone apps.

+Baby Pulmo is different because it is:
+- pediatric-focused,
+- Bangla-first,
+- WhatsApp-native,
-Baby Pulmo is pediatric-focused, Bangla-first, WhatsApp-native, and integrated into rural CHW healthcare workflows.
+- and integrated into Community Health Worker workflows for rural LMIC healthcare systems.

+Our strongest advantage is operational integration with real low-resource healthcare delivery, not only the AI model itself.

 ## Numbers / References

 - Bangla-first deployment
 - WhatsApp-native workflow
-- ~$0.003 interaction cost
+- ~$0.003 projected interaction cost

 Reference:
 - submission/competitive-analysis.md